b-t-k/pagelist-creator/readme.md

 Put the epub file in the same location as the script.
 Open Terminal, type `cd ` and drag the folder into the window and hit enter to change the directory.
 Run the script by typing `python3 pagestakesearchV1.py` in terminal.

+## Droplet version
+I added a packaged version for OSX using [sveinbjornt's platypus](https://github.com/sveinbjornt/Platypus).
+It still needs you to have the proper python packages installed though.

 # Note
 There is a Sigil plugin here [https://www.mobileread.com/forums/showthread.php?t=265237] that basically does the same thing.
 You simply have to edit the preferences json file to look for `com-rorohiko-pagestaker-style`.

+There is also a php app [https://epubsecrets.com/droptoscript.php] (source here:[https://github.com/BCLibCoop/nnels-a11y-publishing]) that perform this job (extractor) and a number of other tasks including a cleaner and title builder.

 But I will keep plugging away on my own version...